Alessandro Polita: Career

-Polita debuted at the Tourist Trophy for the 2016 edition, reaching 47º in the category Superbike race and 40th in the Superstock.
+Polita debuted at the 2016 Isle of Man TT, reaching 47th in the Superbike category and 40th in the Superstock race.

 Since the end of 2018, Polita started racing in the IDM Superbike 1000 in a Honda CBR 1000 RR for the team Holzhauer Racing Promotion.
 He managed only one third place, in the Most race 1.
 He managed to score 152 points at the end of that season.
 He is still scheduled to race for the team at the 2020 season.